Stock futures trade cautiously ahead of infrastructure plan

 Despite the pressure on big tech stocks, most professional investors remain optimistic that the broader market can keep rising.
 A stronger economy thanks to COVID-19 vaccinations and massive spending by the U.S. government should help boost profits for many companies this year, particularly those like banks, energy producers and industrial companies.

-In energy trading, oil prices rose on the eve of a meeting between OPEC and its allies, as investors were betting the producers would largely agree to extend their supply curbs into May.
+In energy trading, oil prices gave up overnight gains on the eve of a meeting between OPEC and its allies, as investors were betting the producers would largely agree to extend their supply curbs into May.

 CLICK HERE TO READ MORE ON FOX BUSINESS